cosmodesi/RascalC-scripts/README.md

 ```

 You may need to additionally install the LSS package (<https://github.com/desihub/LSS>) for cutsky computations (fiducial DESI cosmology to convert redshift to distance).
+The data runs rely on <https://github.com/cosmodesi/desi-y1-kp> installed to retrieve the filenames.

 ## Usage remarks